Margin Methods

 Returns:

-A networkx DiGraph representing the Ranked Pairs defeat relation.
+A list of networkx DiGraphs representing the Ranked Pairs defeat relations.

 Example: